rmcantin/bayesopt/README.md

-BayesOpt: A Bayesian optimization toolbox            {#mainpage}
+BayesOpt: A Bayesian optimization toolbox
 =========================================

 BayesOpt is an free, efficient, implementation of the Bayesian